Accessibility Statement for www.cirencester.ac.uk

 This website is run by Cirencester College.
-We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+We want as many people as possible to be able to use this site.
+This means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.